WHAT IS A ‘PROGRESS REVIEW’

 What about cost and structure?

-of time and expense overall – whilst also counting towards
+terms of time and expense overall – whilst also counting towards

 your total training time.
 Typically, expect to log 2 hours total